 That edition of the Athletics was dominated by the figure of owner and manager Connie Mack, who managed the team from its inception until 1950.
 These Athletics were one of the powers of Major League Baseball in the 1900s and 1910s, and again around 1930, but fell on hard times between those two periods, and afterwards.
 In fact, after reaching the World Series in four of five years from 1910 to 1914 (and winning the whole shabang in 1910, 1911 and 1913 before being swept by the "Miracle" Boston Braves in the 1914 World Series), that team was dismantled overnight, when Mack decided to cut his expenses instead of meeting the challenges posed by the new Federal League head-on.
-Two of his top pitchers, Eddie Plank and Chief Bender, were allowed to defect to the new circuit, while he sold half of his vaunted "$100,000 infield, 2B Eddie Collins to the Chicago White Sox and SS Jack Barry to the Boston Red Sox.
-With 3B Frank Baker sitting out the season because Mack would not meet his salary demands, the Athletics fell to last place, and would stay there for seven consecutive years, from 1915 to 1921 as Mack completed his fire sale.
+Two of his top pitchers, Eddie Plank and Chief Bender, were allowed to defect to the new circuit, while he sold half of his vaunted "$100,000 infield" - 2B Eddie Collins to the Chicago White Sox and SS Jack Barry to the Boston Red Sox.
+With 3B Frank Baker sitting out the season because Mack would not meet his salary demands, the Athletics fell to last place, and would stay there for seven consecutive years, from 1915 to 1921, as Mack completed his fire sale.

 The Athletics began a slow climb back to respectability when they finished 7th in 1922, and by 1929, they were again a powerhouse team, winning three consecutive pennants with P Lefty Grove, C Mickey Cochrane, 1B Jimmie Foxx and OF Al Simmons leading the way.
 They won the 1929 and 1930 World Series, defeating the Chicago Cubs and St. Louis Cardinals respectively, then lost the 1931 Fall Classic to the Cardinals.
 This was the period when the New York Yankees had Babe Ruth and Lou Gehrig at the height of their career hitting in the middle of their line-up, so this peak was not achieved against weak competition.
 However, economics intervened again, this time the Great Depression, and again Mack decided to get rid of his expensive stars in order to keep his team.
 The Athletics thus wallowed in the bottom of the American League standings for the rest of the 1930s after a last-place finish in 1935, staying in last place almost without interruption until 1946.

 By the end of the 1940s, the Athletics had fallen well behind the Philadelphia Phillies in terms of popularity in Philadelphia, and Connie Mack's outdated leadership was not helping.
 Mack was grooming his sons Earle and Roy to succeed him as manager and team president, respectively, much to the dismay of his third son, Connie Mack Jr. and his second wife Katherine.
 Connie Mack Jr. orchestrated a boardroom coup in 1950, in collaboration with the heirs of Ben Shibe, co-founder of the team with his father, and managed to oust the elder Mack as manager and push aside Earle.
 Roy reacted by buying out his younger half-brother, but to do this he had to mortgage the team's ballpark, Shibe Park, to the Connecticut General Life Insurance Company.
 The mortgage payments proved to be very costly, and by 1954 the team's finances were in dismal shape, with its on-field performance no better.
-Roy tried unsuccessfully to attract new investors within a structure still dominated by his family, and failing that agreed to sell the team to a syndicate of local businessmen.
+Roy tried unsuccessfully to attract new investors within a structure still dominated by his family.
+Failing that, he agreed to sell the team to a syndicate of local businessmen.
 The deal was brought to the American League owners for their consideration, but was not approved.
 Roy decided to vote against, as he had in the meantime heard the siren call of Arnold Johnson, a Chicago businessman who was willing to buy the team at a higher price, keep Roy in a senior executive position, but would move the team to Kansas City.
 Roy persuaded his father and older brother to accept the deal, and with strong backing from New York Yankees President Dan Topping, a majority of other AL owners were persuaded to allow the historic franchise to leave the city of brotherly love for the Midwest.

 Further Reading